SafeZone is our mobile app designed to help keep you safe and give you extra peace of mind across campuses in the city.

 You can also use the app to 'check in' and share your location once you arrive on campus, then 'check out' when you leave.
 This does not raise an alert, but may be used to let people know where you are, especially if you’re working alone or out of hours.

-You can set the app to automatically check you in and out by going to Settings > Check-in Settings > Allow Automatic Check-in.
+Set the app to automatically check you in and out by going to Settings > Check-in Settings > Allow Automatic Check-in.

 - Search for 'SafeZone' on Google Play or the App Store and download.

 - Open the app, enter your University of Manchester email address, and select The University of Manchester from the top of the screen.